The Short Answer

 Most first-time buyers overbuy.
 If you're charging phones, running lights, and topping off a laptop on weekend trips, 300-500Wh covers you.
 Home backup for a fridge and essentials during an outage needs 1,000-2,000Wh, and full off-grid living starts around 3,000Wh.
 Everything past that is a math problem, not a guess, and we'll walk through the formula below.

-We've watched this mistake play out the same way dozens of times: someone buys the biggest portable power station they can afford, assuming bigger always means safer.
-Then it sits in the garage because it's too heavy to carry to a campsite, or it's the wrong tool entirely for what they actually needed it to do.
+It's a common pattern: someone buys the biggest portable power station they can afford, assuming bigger always means safer.
+It often ends up sitting in the garage because it's too heavy to carry to a campsite, or it's the wrong tool entirely for what they actually needed.

 Start With What You're Actually Powering, Not What Sounds Impressive